Ardour

 Notes

-- System Requirements in detail can be seen here & here
+- System Requirements in detail can be seen here & archived here

 - Ardour is an ‘unsigned application’, so OS X and later might ask for extra confirmation the first time you run it.